DreymaR/BigBagKbdTrixPKL/README.md

     - For releases, the `EPKL.exe` binary is included.
 For commits, you must run `Compile_EPKL.bat` to produce it.
     - Note that some virus protection programs overreact to compiling Autohotkey (AHK) code of this type.
 * **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
-    - If you insist on having the Caps key as Backspace instead of the superior Extend key…
+    - If you insist on having the Caps key as Backspace instead of the superior Extend key …
-    - … in the [Layouts Default file][LayDef] find the first `;QWCLK = BACK` etc line and remove that semicolon…
+    - … you can use the `Special Keys` tab of the `Layout/Settings` menu to do that …
     - … but first, read the ["Can I map…"](https://github.com/DreymaR/BigBagKbdTrixPKL#can-i-map-the-caps-key-to-backspace) section below to know your options!
 * Run EPKL.exe inside its main folder in any way you like!
 Check its tray menu in the bottom right-hand corner.
 * To make EPKL start up automatically with Windows, [add a shortcut to it in the Startup folder][StrtUp]: